 describe the generally accepted practice in the UK and requirement in most countries - I.e. check each jacket yourself at least once a year and get them serviced by an expert every two years.

-For boats of 20m+ this is a clear requirement (in TRIWV).
-Smaller boats are covered by each country's national legislation standard applies as far - but the same
+For boats of 20m+ this is a clear requirement (in ES-TRIN).
+Smaller boats are covered by each country's national legislation standard - but generally the same

 This French Government downloadable leaflet describes the required security equiment on inland craft......